Batev/Interpret-Models/README.md

 | hours-per-week | 52      |
 | income         | <50k    |

+This example is interesting because only Model 4. classifies it wrong, because the information about the *capital-gain* and *capital-loss* is not convincing and the most valuable feature is the *ethnicity*, which should also have been removed.

 | Model 1. \| y=0 (probability=0.881, score=-2.005) | Model 2. \| y=0 (probability=0.686, score=-0.783) | Model 3. \| y=0 (probability=0.775, score=-1.239) top features | Model 4. \| y=1 (probability=0.541, score=0.163) |
 |:--------------------------------------------------|:--------------------------------------------------|:---------------------------------------------------------------|:-------------------------------------------------|
 | +0.932: BIAS                                      | +0.913: gender__ Female                           | +1.268: gender__ Female                                        | +0.926:  ethnicity__ White                       |